fallentears/hello-world/README.md

 I am going to use it as a repository of my code.

-If you can give me some adivce on how to use or how to program better, leave me a message.
+If you can give me some adivce on how to use or how to program better, please leave me a message, thx.